Swellisgood/Swellisgood/README.md

 ## <div align="center">Data scientist and hobbyist software developer with a background in Fundamental & Applied Physics.
 Passionate about AI, machine learning, cryptocurrencies, and blockchain.

-## Connect with me
-📗 I love writing about all things tech, so you can follow me on Twitter or Medium @swellisgood for tweets & articles about data science, web3, and software programming.

 ---

 ## <h2 align="center">Languages and Tools:</h2>